 7. You and/or your dependents receive social security disability benefits.

 8. You receive a pension or other disability benefit that is funded by your employer, in which case the reduction is only the percentage of your employer’s contribution to your pension.

 9. You receive workers’ compensation benefits for the same injury from another state.

 10. You receive unemployment insurance benefits.

-When you reach a point where additional medical care isn’t necessary to improve your condition, your health care provider will place you at Maximum Medical Improvement.
+When you reach a point where additional medical care is not necessary to improve your condition, your health care provider will place you at Maximum Medical Improvement.
 At that time, your health care provider will determine the percentage, if any, of compensable medical impairment caused by your injury.
-This rating is based on guidelines issued from the American Medical Association.
+This rating is based on guidelines issued by the American Medical Association.
 Health care providers use these guidelines to determine the rating of your medical impairment.
-The percentage of impairment has monetary value.
+The percentage of impairment has a monetary value.

 When you reach MMI and are provided with a Permanent Disability Rating, your temporary benefits will end.
 If the injured person disagrees with the health care provider’s impairment rating on the date of MMI, the claim can be contested through a Division Independent Medical Examination.
 This is another opportunity for a health care provider to re-evaluate your medical condition.

 While there are others, here are a few examples of events that can be compensable under the Colorado workers’ compensation laws:

 1. An injury, condition, or death that occurs at work and that is caused by the work environment.

 2. A mental and/or physical injury or death caused by the intentional or unintentional conduct of a co-employee.